Rolling-Thunder07/omnifood/readme.md

 ## 📋 About

 Omnifood is a fictional premium food delivery service with the mission to bring affordable and healthy meals to as many people as possible.
-This project was built as part of the "Build Responsive Real-World Websites with HTML and CSS" course by Jonas Schmedtmann on Udemy.
+This project was built as part of a course I followed on Udemy.

 <br>